Translating Your Collection

 How to load and edit available default translations of the interface

-Step 4: You should see the language that you have added at the top of the page under Active Languages.
-If not, simply refresh your browser.
-The language will now appear in the language dropdown menu found within your collection’s main navigation menu along the top of the screen.
-When you select the language from the dropdown menu, your collection’s button, system messages, etc. will now appear in that language.
+If you wish to edit translations of the Uwazi interface, first follow the previously explained process for enabling the desired languages in your collection.
+The languages that you have enabled will now appear in the language dropdown menu found within your collection’s main navigation menu along the top of the screen.
+When you select a language from the dropdown menu, your collection’s button, system messages, etc. will now appear in that language.

-Step 6: If at any moment, you would like to “reset” your interface translation and return to the default state, navigate to the Settings area, click on Languages and click on the Reset Default Translation button next to the translation in question.
+If at any moment, you would like to reset your interface translations and return to the default state, navigate to the Settings

 Translate interface terms in bulk with CSV import